Paul Loudon: Later career

 In October 1923, Loudon represented Minneapolis at United States Amateur Hockey Association (USAHA) meetings.
-He requested a team be based in the city, and was "so certain ... that Minneapolis [would] be permitted to enter the league that he rounded up a list of stars which should make an impressive show."
+He requested a team be based in the city and was "so certain ... that Minneapolis [would] be permitted to enter the league that he rounded up a list of stars which should make an impressive show."
 The application was accepted and Loudon became the team's manager.
 In October 1924, Loudon was elected to the USAHA board of executives to a three-year term.
 The league disbanded following the 1924–25 season.

 In 1926, Loudon became the head of the Central Hockey League (CHL).
 Around that time, he was named president of the Northwest Skating Association (NSA).
 In 1928, he was named vice president of the American Hockey Association (AHA).
 At the same time, Loudon served as an owner, president, and director of the Minneapolis Millers.
 He left the Millers after the 1929–30 season.

 In the 1930–31 season, Loudon became the president of the Northwest Amateur Hockey Association (NAHA).
 In 1931–32, he became the president of the Central Hockey League (CHL).
-A February 1933 article in the Star Tribune was titled "Paul Loudon Proves Real Leader" and stated "the National Hockey league thrives because Frank Calder rules with an 'iron hand.'
+A February 1933 article in The Minneapolis Tribune was titled "Paul Loudon Proves Real Leader" and stated "the National Hockey league thrives because Frank Calder rules with an 'iron hand.'
 The Central Hockey league will thrive for the same reason as long as it chooses to keep Paul Loudon as its head."
 He remained president through the league's final year in 1934–35.

-In the late 1930s, Loudon served as president of the Minneapolis Hockey Association, Inc. Loudon was elected president of the American Hockey Association (AHA) in June 1944, succeeding Lyle Wright.
+In the late 1930s, Loudon served as president of the Minneapolis Hockey Association, Inc. Loudon was elected president of the AHA in June 1944, succeeding Lyle Wright.
 The league was renamed the United States Hockey League (USHL) shortly afterwards.
 Although most of the teams supported his re-election in 1947, Loudon stated he did not wish to be league president again.
 The league's championship trophy was later named after him.

 According to an article in the Star Tribune, it was through the "untiring efforts of such fine sportsmen as ...
 Paul Loudon" that hockey became one of the most popular sports in Minneapolis.